 - In iMazing Profile Editor, open the preferences window and under the Manifests tab, choose this folder as a Local folder for custom and override preference manifests:

 - Close the preferences window to apply the new settings, and reload your profiles when prompted.
 Any changes that you made in the local manifest file will override the original.

 💡 Tip: You can continue working on your custom manifest with iMazing Profile Editor open.
 When you save your changes and switch the focus back to IPE, you'll notice a Manifest Updates indicator in the top toolbar – click it to review changes and reload your profile with up-to-date manifest overrides.

 ⚡ Adding new preference domains: custom manifests that introduce a new configuration domain will appear as additional sections under the Available User Domains group.

-For certain workflows it may be useful to go beyond overriding individual manifests, and to replace the default source of manifests entirely. iMazing Profile Editor lets you change to another online manifest repository, or even use a local folder as its manifest source.
+For certain workflows it may be useful to go beyond overriding individual manifests, and to replace the default manifests source entirely. iMazing Profile Editor lets you change to another online manifest repository, or even use a local folder as its manifest source.

 By default, the app polls our GitHub fork of ProfileManifests for the most recent manifests.
-We use a fork so that we can roll our contributions out quickly to users before they get merged and in order to add manifests not currently supported by other apps (e.g. VPN), but we continuously sync it back up with its ProfileCreator upstream.
+We use a fork so that we can roll our contributions out quickly to users before they get merged and also in order to add manifests not currently supported by other editors (e.g. VPN).
+We do, however, continuously sync our fork back up with its ProfileCreator upstream.